apache/flink/docs/dev/event_timestamps_watermarks.md

 ## Introduction to Watermark Strategies

-In order to work with *event time*, Flink needs to know the events' *timestamps*, meaning each element in the stream needs to have its event timestamp *assigned*.
+In order to work with *event time*, Flink needs to know the events *timestamps*, meaning each element in the stream needs to have its event timestamp *assigned*.
 This is usually done by accessing/extracting the timestamp from some field in the element by using a `TimestampAssigner`.